SlimIO/Npm-registry/README.md

 > ⛔️ You may need to consider the following package before: [libnpm](https://github.com/npm/libnpm#readme)

+## Why ?
+- Retrieve complete informations (with no filtering).
+- Clean TypeScript definition

 ## Getting Started

 This package is available in the Node Package Repository and can be easily installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or [yarn](https://yarnpkg.com).